 Let’s take an example of what should be basic knowledge in the field of Ruqyah.

 If one understands the difference of the spiritual build of a person, then one can begin to understand how certain spiritual builds are more stronger as an antagonist against certain negative beings in the spiritual world.

 But the blame isn’t all on secularism.
 Of course, this above-described mentality partially exists because the field of Ruqyah and Islamic Medicine isn’t developed enough.
-For example, I don’t claim to be able to fully cure Schizophrenia, Bipolor Disorder, Depression or Multiple Scleroris with Ruqyah (although we’ve had good success in treating these ailments, we haven’t undergone rigorous trials yet), but that’s not due to the Quran not being able to cure it; that’s simply due to the field of healing being under-developed.
+For example, I don’t claim to be able to fully cure Schizophrenia, Bipolor Disorder, Depression or Multiple Scleroris with Ruqyah (although we’ve had good success in treating these ailments, we haven’t undergone rigorous trials yet), but that’s not due to the Quran not being able to cure it; that’s simply due to the field of Islamic healing being under-developed.
 If it was already proven that Ruqyah is capable of treating illnesses better than conventional medicine (or can act as a co-efficient to increase the power of conventional medicine), then it would squash the belief of secularism.

 In summary, the reversal of Ruqyah decline needs to begin now.
 Research and Development is required now.
 Trials of Ruqyah need to occur in order to prove that Ruqyah works.
 The knowledge needs to be developed, the success needs to documented, and the skills needs to be taught worldwide.